apandit2021/Bulk-Modulus-Prediction-Using-MatTen-GNN-and-Machine-Learning-Corrections/README.md

 ---

+## Limitations

+* The current dataset is limited to elemental solids; extending the methodology to multicomponent systems will require further validation and potentially retraining.
+* The reliability of ML corrections is inherently tied to the quality and coverage of the underlying DFT reference data across the relevant phase space.
+* The physical interpretability of ML corrections may be limited, especially for highly nonlinear relationships or outlier cases.

+---

 ## Future Directions

-* Multi-property predictions (e.g., elastic anisotropy, higher-order moduli)
+* Multi-property predictions (e.g., elastic anisotropy, higher-order moduli, ...)
 * Transfer learning to alloys, compounds, or disordered systems
 * Uncertainty quantification for risk-aware materials discovery
 * Active learning and feedback with on-the-fly DFT